Childhood dyspraxia explained

 - From patterning to cursive

-Dyspraxia is thought to affect up to six out of 10 people and tends to be more common in boys than girls.
+Dyspraxia is thought to affect around 6% of the population and tends to be more common in boys than girls.
 Children with dyspraxia often have difficulties with the following:

 - Speech and language